fabriziotorelli-wipro/rig-docker-machines/3/eolas-bitnami-mongodb/README.md

 Take a look at [Buildit](https://buildit.digital/) or [Wipro Digital](http://wiprodigital.com/) web sites for more information.

+## What are Eolas and Synapse ?

+Eolas and Synapse are respectively Backend and Front-End applications for a project-driven Pipeline Dashboards, collection metrics and providing grephs and much more ...

+Ask more details to [Paul Karsten](mailto:paul.karsten@wipro.com) - USA

+There are other Pipeline Dashboards and Digital Processes available  :

+Ask more details to [Glyn Darkin](mailto:glyn.darkin@wipro.com) - Ireland/UK

 ## Issues

 Please open any issue on the [Issue Tracker](https://github.com/fabriziotorelli-wipro/rig-docker-machines/issues) with the subject prefix `3-EOLAS-MONGODB:`